jomaa-ahmed/Devsecops-project-EKS/README.md

 # DevSecOps Project Documentation

-This documentation provides an overview of the DevSecOps project, demonstrating the setup of a CI/CD pipeline integrated with security tools for building and deploying applications to Amazon EKS.
+This documentation provides an in-depth overview of a DevSecOps project, showcasing the end-to-end setup of a CI/CD pipeline integrated with security tools for building and deploying applications to Amazon EKS.
+By incorporating modern DevSecOps practices, this project ensures secure and automated deployments, leveraging tools like Jenkins, Nexus, Docker, and Kubernetes.
+It also includes infrastructure provisioning using Terraform and highlights the integration of role-based access control (RBAC) and domain name services (DNS) for a complete and secure deployment process.

 ---